kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 5. As mentioned, `grunt watch` looks out for certain file additions/changes.
 It works and performs as follows:

-    * if Bower updates a CSS site dependency, Grunt automatically copies it over to another folder, converts its extension to `.scss`, uses Sass to process/minify it with other `.scss` files into the site's main `styles.min.css`, then makes Jekyll rebuild the site.
+    * if Bower updates a CSS file, Grunt converts its extension to `.scss`, copies it over to another folder, uses Sass to process it with other `.scss` files into the site's main stylesheet, then makes Jekyll rebuild the site.

     * if Sass files are added or updated, the above-mentioned CSS task is run...except for the extension conversion.

-    * if Bower updates a JS site dependency, Grunt automatically copies it over to another folder, uses RequireJS to minify/concatenate it with other JS files into the site's main `scripts.min.js`, then makes Jekyll rebuild the site.
+    * if Bower updates a JS file, Grunt automatically copies it over to another folder, uses RequireJS to process it with other JS files into the site's main JavaScript file, then makes Jekyll rebuild the site.

     * if other JavaScript files are added or updated, the above-mentioned JS task is run.